Math Calculators

 Definitions

-Equivalent fractions – are fractions describing the same value, but consisting of different numbers.
-For example, \$\frac{1}{2}\$ is equivalent to \$\frac{4}{8}\$, even though they consist of different numbers.
+Equivalent fractions are fractions that represent the exact same mathematical value, even though they are made up of different numbers.
+For example, \$\frac{1}{2}\$ is perfectly equivalent to \$\frac{4}{8}\$ because they both represent a half, despite using different numerators and denominators.

 Equivalent Fractions Calculator